Conophytum minimum is an eye-catching dwarf succulent with unmistakable markings that can be either quite minimal or highly pronounced.

 Description

 Conophytum minimum is a dwarf succulent that forms loose mats or domes of bodies that consist of two opposite, almost completely fused leaves.
-The bodies are elliptical in outline and can grow up to 0.6 inches (1.5 cm) tall.
+The bodies are elliptical in outline and can grow up to 0.6 inches (1.5 cm) tall and 0.25 inches (0.6 cm) in diameter.
 They are smooth to finely papillate and adorned with distinctive spots and streaks.
 During the summer resting period, the old leaf pair slowly dries up, forming a white sheath to protect the new leaves growing inside, which will emerge in the fall.

 How to Grow and Care for Conophytum minimum

-Light: This plant requires bright light but not too much direct sun.
-To prevent sunburn, find a spot where it can receive a few hours of full sun in cooler periods of the day.
+Light: This plant thrives in bright light but should be protected from intensive direct sunlight.
+To avoid sunburn, place it in an area where it can receive a few hours of full sun during the cooler parts of the day.

-Soil: Conophytum minimum needs porous soil that allows water to drain away quickly for optimum plant growth.
-You can use a commercial potting mix for succulents or make your own.
+Soil: For optimum growth, Conophytum minimum requires porous soil that allows water to drain away quickly.
+You can use a commercial potting mix designed for succulents or make your own.

-Temperature: High temperatures are not a problem, but the plant is not frost-hardy.
+Temperature: High temperatures are not a problem for this plant, but it is not frost-hardy.
 It grows best in USDA Plant Hardiness Zones 10b to 11b, with average minimum winter temperatures ranging from 35 to 50 °F (1.7 to 10 °C).

-Watering: Conophytum minimum requires little or no water during the dormancy from spring to summer.
-When it begins to grow again in the fall, it is safe to water deeply but allow the soil to dry before between waterings.
-If leaves start to wrinkle during active growth, your plant needs water.
+Watering: Conophytum minimum requires little or no water during its dormancy from spring to summer.
+When it begins to grow again in the fall, it is safe to water it deeply.
+However, ensure that the soil dries out between waterings.
+If the leaves begin to wrinkle during the active growth period, it may be a sign that additional water is needed.

 Fertilizing: This plant is a light feeder and does not need fertilizer if repotted every two years.

-Repotting: It is best to repot it at the beginning of the growing season, but it can be done almost any time when the plant is actively growing.
+Repotting: The best time to repot this plant is at the beginning of the growing season.
+However, repotting can also be done at any point during active growth.

-Propagation: Conophytum minimum is usually started from seeds.
-It can also be easily propagated by division.
-The best time to divide the plant is in late summer or early fall before it begins to break dormancy or after it has flowered.
+Propagation: Conophytum minimum is usually propagated from seeds but can also be easily propagated by division.
+The ideal time to divide the plant is before it starts to break dormancy or after flowering.

 Learn more at How to Grow and Care for Conophytum.